Civic Engagement Scholars

 - Scholarship winners will be announced at the Reinhard Awards.

 - Work with the Center for Student Engagement and Development to secure site placement.

 - Serve an average of 12-15 hours per week.

 - Maintain service logs and a journal of the scholarship experience.

-- Create a communication plan for their sponsoring organization.
+- Create a communication plan to promote their projects.

-- Post their service experiences on social media.
+- Post about their service experiences on social media.